vmware-archive/wavefront-adapter-for-istio/install/wavefront/README.md

   * **http** is a flag that specifies whether HTTP metrics should be captured.
   * **tcp** is a flag that specifies whether TCP metrics should be captured.

+**Note:** It is required that you set the `credentials` for your Wavefront instance.
+It is also recommended that you set the `source` attribute to a reasonable value, for example, to your cluster name.

 ### Deployment

 #### Installation